Meet Your NICU Team

 -

-Leaders in improving patient care and outcomes
+Research to improve patient care and outcomes

 Our faculty hold national leadership and research roles that strengthen our patient care and outcomes.
-Both of these leaders work with the HEAL trial and other clinical research on improving brain development in premature babies.

-- Learn more about research and advances.
+Learn about Seattle Children’s Neonatology research and advances.